Famous Abstract Paintings That Changed The Way We Perceive Art

 Famous Abstract Paintings: 1910s – 1920s

-Wassily Kandinsky - Untitled (First Abstract Watercolor), 1910, Watercolor and Indian ink and pencil on paper, 19.5 × 25.5 in, Paris, Centre Georges Pompidou
+Wassily Kandinsky - Untitled (First Abstract Watercolor), 1910.
+Watercolor and Indian ink and pencil on paper.
+19.5 × 25.5.
+Centre Georges Pompidou, Paris

 Eleven years later in 1921, Piet Mondrian painted his iconic Tableau I. After a period of time experimenting with his emerging new voice, Tableau I solidified what would become Mondrian’s defining style.
 The hard black lines and compartmentalized color fields offered viewers a glimpse of purified geometry and mathematical precision.
 The clean lines and precision of the work made no reference to anything other than form, color and line.
 The work ushered in a style that would influence generations of painters, sculptors, architects and designers, and continues to guide creative thinkers today.

 Piet Mondrian - Tableau I, 1921.
 Oil on canvas.
 96.5 cm x 60.5 cm.
 Museum Ludwig, Cologne, Germany

 In 1925, Joan Miró dissolved the barriers between Abstraction and Surrealism with his painting La mancha roja (The red spot).
 Miró did not consider himself to be an abstractionist.
 He said that he came home to his tiny home, hungry and exhausted, and painted the images he saw in his head.
 La mancha roja (The red spot) straddles the thin line between anthropomorphic figuration, dreamlike totems and pure abstraction.
 Something childlike, yet horrible, lurks within the image.
 With this body of work, Miró flung open the door to the hidden iconography of our nightmares and dreams.